sensoph1/old_sensoph1.github.io/_posts/2016-03-05-2016-Auto-reload-with-guard.md

 So I am working on redoing this sites css using sassy css (scss) and in doing so i needed a way to have it auto update easier than just stopping the server and restarted.
 In my research i discovered a gem called guard. https://github.com/guard/guard below are the gems you will need at a minimum

+** note this is in ubuntu linux but i assume the setup/results should be the same wherever **
 {% highlight ruby %}
 gem 'jekyll'
 gem 'guard'